- You can ride western in a snaffle or curb bit, depending on what your horse goes best in.

 A bridle that fits well lets you communicate clearly with your horse.

 Saddling up, Simplified

+When you tack up your horse in western tack, be sure to find the right western saddle for him.
 A western saddle should sit atop a pad that’s clean and comfortable.
 Dirty pads may scratch against your horse’s coat, and a thin, worn pad can create painful pressure points along your horse’s spine.
 Most pads come with leather wear guards that protect the fabric from saddle rubs.
 Rectangular wear guards are on each side of the pad with a smaller one that lies across the withers.
 Lift the pad up ever so slightly above your horse’s withers, forming a little pocket.
 This helps prevent pressure on the withers.

 When you set a western saddle on your horse’s back, do so gently.
 Don’t get in the habit of swinging the saddle up and plopping it down with a thud.
 That could spook your horse and also make his back sore.

 Make Cinching a Cinch!